Goodka7/SOC/QRPhishing/README.md

-# SOC Phishing Alert Investigation Walkthrough
+# QR Phishing Alert Investigation Walkthrough

 ## Introduction
 Today, I will be going over a phishing alert in the SOC environment.
 This walkthrough details how I investigated the alert, followed the playbook, and concluded the findings.